hisashin/qNinjaLite/arduino/README.md

 - [KiCad](https://github.com/hisashin/NinjaLAMP/tree/master/kicad/NinjaLAMP)
 - [3d model](https://gallery.autodesk.com/projects/149287/ninjalamp)

+NinjaLAMP will get following benefits from this upgrade.

 - **Standalone** : No need to be connected to PC anymore.
 LCD displays all informations and we can choose menu by tapping switches as up/down/ok buttons.
 - **Programmable** : We can configure custom temperature profiles with switches and store them in EEPROM.
 - **Manufacture Friendly** : PCB supports [Seeed PCBA](https://www.seeedstudio.com/prototype-pcb-assembly.html) service and here is their quotation.
 All electric parts are included and soldered except $1.66 LCD and $0.46 thermistor.
 With $10 heater and $10 tube holder, NinjaLAMP can be manufactured less than $40.
 That's great advantage for screening mass poplulation.